makeitcloudy/makeitcloudy.github.io/_posts/2022-04-15-how-to-configure-mikrotik-openvpn-server-ros6.md

 ## Prerequisites
 + DDNS configuration on top of your dynamic IP address or static IP address
 + Mikrotik Routerboard/CCR device
++ NTP server configured properly, so the time and date is in sync
 + OpenSSL (not a must)
 + A bit of Mikrotik knowledge